The Victim Mentality – What It Is and Why You Use It

 And dealing with victimisation means you must then face the anger, sadness, shame and fear that playing the victim protects and hides you from.

 It is therefore recommended to seek support when dealing with facing your victim mentality.
-A trained and experienced counsellor or psychotherapist can create a safe, non-judgemental space for you to explore why you act a victim, and what childhood events led to such behaviour as an adult.
-They will then help you learn new ways of thinking and seeing the world that are more helpful to you.
+A trained and experienced counsellor or psychotherapist can create a safe, non-judgemental space for you to explore why you act a victim.
+CBT therapy, for example, can help you challenge your perspective on yourself, others, and the world, and find new ways of seeing and behaving.

 Do you have a question about victim mentality?
 Ask below, we love hearing from you.